-If you’ve got a lemon you have to know how to make lemonade.
-There are going to be cases where the real challenge is to limit liability.
-In a case involving the sale of coffee beans, our opponent claimed breach of contract, misrepresentation, passing off and fraud (and attorney’s fees to boot).
-An aggressive defense and vigorous deposition work allowed us to turn a $2.5 million exposure into a $225,000.00 settlement.
-Our client was happy to write that check.
+Sometimes that means fighting a lawsuit up through and including appeal.
+Other times, the only realistic objective is to limit our client's liability.
+In a case involving the sale of coffee beans, for example, our opponent claimed breach of contract, misrepresentation, passing off, fraud (and attorney’s fees to boot).
+Our aggressive defense and vigorous deposition work transformed a $2.5 million exposure into a $225,000 settlement – a check our client was happy to write.